rebha0117/email-management-system/README.md

 # Email Management System

-This project documents the architecture and data model for an email management system used to send weekly sailing announcements to customers (~70k emails/week).
+This project documents the architecture and data model for an email management system used to send weekly sailing announcements, freight rates among others to customers (~70k+ emails/week).

 ## Goals
 - Reliable bulk email sending via AWS SES